xavierbriole/botpress/docs/guide/docs/managing/proactive.md

 ## Live Examples

-If you'd like to play around with proactives, we provide a bot and some examples that you can interact with.
-These examples are probably the best way to learn everything you can do with proactives.
+If you'd like to play around with proactive triggers, we provide a chatbot and some examples to interact with.
+These examples are probably the best way to learn everything you can do with proactive triggers.

 See how to install the Proactive Module [here](https://github.com/botpress/botpress/tree/master/examples/proactive).